tmpvar/weld/README.md

 By default, weld uses a heuristic that assumes each of the keys in the data's `key: value` pairs is an '#id', a '.class' or 'name'.
 This addresses the 80/20 of cases.

 There are cases where the data is not an exact match to the element's identity.
-In this case, we can create
+In this case, we can use the alias parameter to explicitly define the relationships between data-keys and an element's class/name/id.

-ou need to be more explicit and map a data key to an element or collection of elements.
-To do this, you can add a mapping of data keys to selectors.
 So, for the following HTML...

       <ul class='contacts'>
         <li class='contact'>